virelay/virelay/README.md

 ## License

 ViRelAy is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3 OR LATER.
-For more information see the [copying](COPYING) and the [license](LICENSE) files.
+For more information see the [copying](COPYING).
 For licenses of bundled third party software packages please refer to the [3rd party license list](virelay/frontend/distribution/3rdpartylicenses.txt).